-Using Signage to Hide your Projector
+Using signage to hide your projector

-Using your projector outdoors isn’t just a matter of protecting the projector from the elements.
+As we mentioned, using your projector outdoors isn’t just a matter of protecting the projector from the elements.
 Hiding your projector creates a seamless decorating experience where every visible element adds to the overall presentation and makes your guests wonder how it is all done.
 For instance, Halloween enthusiast Joe O. created this simple but effective way of hiding the projector from view by using a welcome sign for his trick-or-treaters, with a comedic twist.

 Building a D.I.Y.
 Wooden Tombstone Enclosure